 Zests: Orange or lemon zest makes for a refreshing pick-me-up.
 I'd replace the cacao powder with collagen if I were doing this.

-Nuts: Walnuts are delicious but so are toasted pecans or pistachios.
-Even hazelnuts can be added.
+Nuts: Walnuts are delicious, but so are toasted pecans or pistachios.
+Even hazelnuts can be added for a Nutella-like taste.

 Basically, they're an easy, bite-sized snack that's delicious and healthy!